 An effective promotion strategy.

 The way you market your event is integral in determining whether your festival will be a hit.
 To sell tickets, you need to create enough hype to get your audience excited.
-But how do you go about generating excitement for your event?
+But how do you go about generating excitement for upcoming events?

 These days, nothing gets the word out better than social media.
-Whether your target market is focused mainly on teenagers or adults, every age group makes use of a certain social media platform.
+Whether your target audience is focused mainly on teenagers or adults, every age group makes use of a certain social media platform.

 Here are 5 foolproof social media strategies to help you generate buzz for your music fest.